cvhciKIT/sloth/doc/concepts.rst

 for example::

     {
-        class:  "rect",
+        "class":  "rect",
-        id:     "Martin",
+        "id":     "Martin",
-        x:      10,
+        "x":      10,
-        y:      30,
+        "y":      30,
-        width:  40,
+        "width":  40,
-        height: 50,
+        "height": 50,
     }

 The only required key a label *has* to have is the "class" key.
-It will be used by the label tool to determine the appropriate visualization for this label (in our example it will draw a rectangle).
+By convention, the value of "class" is used to determine the appropriate visualization for this label (in our example it will draw a rectangle).
-You will later see, how you can customize the mapping between class and visualization and how to write your own visualizations.
+We will later see, how the mapping between class and visualization can be customized and how custom visualizations can be added.

 Label type conventions
 ----------------------

-Sloth provides support for a range of standard shape labels (for example `rect`, `point`, `polygon` etc.).
+Sloth provides support for a range of standard shape labels (for example rectangles, points and polygons).
-In order for the label tool to correctly visualize these labels, the labels have to follow a convention, which keys represent the `x`- and `y`-coordinates, `width` and `height` and so on.
+In order for Sloth to correctly visualize these labels, the labels have to follow a convention, which keys represent the `x`- and `y`-coordinates, `width` and `height` and so on.

 The following simple geometric classes are supported out of the box, i.e.